Forms and guidance to help you fill in and send HM Revenue and Customs (HMRC) your Stamp Duty Land Tax (SDLT) paper return.

 - you’ll need it to pay your SDLT

 - HMRC use it to trace your SDLT return and payment if you have a query

 If you made a mistake on your return

 If you made a mistake when you filled in your SDLT return, you’ve 12 months after the filing date to amend it.
 You can correct some minor errors by post or by phone .
-For other more substantial errors, for example, the new effective date is after the date of notification, you must both:
+For other more substantial errors, for example, where the underlying identity of any buyer or the property details needs changing or where the new effective date is after the date of notification, you must both: